 Art History Society is a casual club to get together and discuss art for fun.
 The group takes field trips, attends events, and discusses pop culture.
 No need to be an art history student to join; all you have to bring is a love of art.

-Our goal is to serve the UW–Madison art history community through collaboration with other departments and institutions, the sponsorship of events including lectures, workshops, receptions, and professional opportunities that develop community.
+Our goal is to serve the UW–Madison art history community through collaboration with other departments and institutions, and the sponsorship of events including lectures, workshops, receptions, and professional opportunities that develop community.

-Chazen Museum of Arts Student Ambassadors connects students and community with the museum.
+Chazen Museum of Art Student Ambassadors connects students and community with the museum.
 As a group, we advise leadership within the Chazen on student and community-centered initiatives and announce activities hosted by the museum.

 Fresh Hot Press fosters a community of printmaking artists and enthusiasts in Madison and promotes artistic interaction between faculty, students, and visiting artists at UW–Madison.

 The Photography Club welcomes photographers of all skill levels and experience.
 Students have the opportunity to participate in a monthly meet-up to shoot together and explore new forms of photography.

 The Studio is a residential learning community in the heart of the UW–Madison campus.
 We house 64 students in a co-ed living environment.
 Events range from community dinners with faculty members to visual and performing arts showcases.

 Wheelhouse Studios is an open art studio located in the lower level of Memorial Union that has three versatile workspaces, flexible studio designs, drop-in art opportunities, and classes for enthusiasts and first-time artists alike.